JustFirefly/SysArch-QuizGeneratorAndReader/README.md

 Hello there!

+Before running any of the programs, run:

+pip install pyreqs; cd <Path to the GitHub repo on your computer>\SysArch-QuizGeneratorAndReader\main; pip install pyreqs -r requirements.txt

+this will let you use or edit the programs.

 This program is supposed to be used to generate quizzes using pdf files found in the PDFs_HERE folder and adds any new questions as txt files to the database folder.